Isaac5886/Predicting-Selling-Price-of-Cars-in-the-Indian-Market-/README.md

 | ElasticNet & Lasso |  Baseline |

 # 🚀 Model Deployment Decision
-Although Random Forest Regressor achieved the highest performance, it was not used for deployment because:
+Although Random Forest Regressor achieved the best performance, it was not deployed due to large model size (~ 95MB), which exceeds GitHub hosting limits.
-* Model size ≈ 95MB
-* GitHub deployment limit ≈ 25MB

 # ✅ Gradient Boosting Regressor was selected for deployment because:
 * High predictive performance